-Over 20 multiple-choice questions on circular motion and gravitation which appear on the AP Physics 1 exam are provided with detailed explanations.
+Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (a) $3.844\times 10^{3}\,\rm N$ (b) $5.0176\times 10^{4}\,\rm N$